黑料社区

 Dr. Cole is the first person of color, and only the second layperson, to serve as president since Loyola鈥檚 founding in 1912.
 His commitment to the university is evident in his focus on mission-aligned partnerships, improving the school鈥檚 financial health and stability, and investing in those who work and learn at Loyola.
 He also plays an active role in the broader community, serving on the boards of the National Association of Independent Colleges and Universities (NAICU); the Association of Jesuit Colleges and Universities (AJCU), Economic Development Inc.鈥檚 , Greater New Orleans (GNO) Inc., and Business Council of New Orleans and the River Region (BCNO).
 Additionally, he has been named to Biz New Orleans鈥 2024 and 2025 .

 Before coming to Loyola, Dr. Cole served as Vice President of the Division of Student Affairs at Marquette University starting in 2016.
 He was known for his passion for access and engagement initiatives, particularly for first-generation students and students of color.
-He worked to expand support for African American and Hispanic students and introduced services for LGBTQ+ students.
 He also won praise for chairing Marquette鈥檚 COVID-19 Response Team during the challenging early days of the pandemic in March 2020.

 Slide /